gongpengjun/GPJDataDrivenTableView/README.md

 [![uitableview_indexdriven](https://user-images.githubusercontent.com/278430/49796885-dc604680-fd78-11e8-9e4f-90fbf842c680.png)](docs/UITableView_IndexDriven.png)

 The core role of data-driven way to use UITableView is GPJDataDrivenTableView class.
-GPJDataDrivenTableView contains UITableView instance and a dataArray, GPJDataDrivenTableView set itself as UITableView's dataSource and delegate, implement the protocol methods, and covert ___indexPath___ to ___data___ in dataArray.
+GPJDataDrivenTableView is subclass of UITableView, it has a `dataArray` property, GPJDataDrivenTableView set itself as UITableView's dataSource and delegate, implement the protocol methods, and covert ___indexPath___ to ___data___ in dataArray.
 Finally we can render cell ui and respond to row selection based on ___data___.

 [![uitableview_datadriven](https://user-images.githubusercontent.com/278430/49796884-dbc7b000-fd78-11e8-80da-604e2796673f.png)](docs/UITableView_DataDriven.png)